 - You can make this recipe with either ground beef or stew meat.
-The stew meat will be a bit tougher.
+Stew meat will be tougher, so we prefer ground beef.

 - Brown and season stew meat first on the sautè function and add five minutes on the cooking time.

-- You can also use black beans in place of the pinto beans if you prefer.
+- You can use black beans or kidney beans in place of the pinto beans if you prefer.

 - The cooking times are in your instant pot manual if you decide to substitute your beans.